toby12352/toby12352/README.md

-# Glad, you made it here! 🥂
+# Glad You Made It Here! 🥂

 Welcome to my github!